Deluwuta/Landfill/wip/README.md

 ### Must be done
 - [x] Battery widget (wanna do something cute, but the objective is functional minimalism)
 - [x] Internet widget (same idea as with the battery)
-- [-] Brightness and volume popups on change
+- [x] Brightness and volume popups on change
 - [ ] Clean readable code (long term objective)

 ### QoL